brandon-bethke-neudesic/bpm/README.md

 The --recursive option only works when specified with the --root option. bpm will recursively go through all dependencies and update the commit hashes based on the last local commit hash for the dependency.
 The version number of sub-dependencies are also incremented.

+Uninstall a dependency.
+Removed the dependency from bpm_modules and performs an npm uninstall [depName]

+    bpm uninstall [dependencyName]

+Example:

+    bpm uninstall mortar

 Create a default bpm.json

     bpm init <modulename>